 If any girls in your troop are transferring to another group, or if your troop is disbanding, merging with another troop, or splitting into two groups, follow the fnancial procedures below and ask your Program Support Specialist for assistance if needed:

-Group funds belong to the group, not the individual members.
-If one or more girls transfer from one group to another, the girls in the original group - both staying and transferring - are encouraged to allocate a fair portion of funds to the new group, but it is not required.
+Group funds belong to the group, not individual members.
+If one or more girls transfer to another group, the girls in the original group - both staying and transferring - are encouraged to allocate a fair portion of funds to the new group, but it is not required.
 In cases of unresolved conflict, Girl Scouts of Colorado reserves the right to make a final decision about the transfer of funds.

 If two groups merge, the funds from both groups are combined into one account and shared evenly.